 Because B5 is water-soluble, there is little risk of toxicity from high levels.
 Any B5 not used by the body will be excreted in your urine.

-While few known drug interactions exist, supplementing B5 may change the effectiveness of certain drugs like Tetracycline, blood thinners, or cholinesterase inhibitors used in some Alzheimer’s treatments.
+While few known drug interactions14 exist, supplementing B5 may change the effectiveness of certain drugs like Tetracycline, blood thinners, or cholinesterase inhibitors used in some Alzheimer’s treatments.
 I always recommend checking with your doctor before introducing any new supplements, especially when taking other medications.

 Summary